brycewray/astro-site-legacy/src/pages/posts/2021/07/eleventy-vite-elite.md

 However, it was a false kind of simplicity.
 I flat-out didn't worry about cache-busting back then.
 Only later in 2020, when I became more aware of its importance, would I begin properly scripting for it.

 In the year-plus following the switch away from webpack, my `package.json` scripting became pretty convoluted.
 It *worked*, mind you, but I found myself often searching for ways to do things "manually" that a bundler tool would do.
-Moreover, as in the embarrassing SNAFU I described in a later edit to "[Using PostCSS for cache-busting in Eleventy](/posts/2020/11/using-postcss-cache-busting-eleventy/)," some solutions I chose turned out to be not so great.
+Moreover, as in the embarrassing SNAFU I described in a later edit to “[Using PostCSS for cache-busting in Eleventy](/posts/2020/11/using-postcss-cache-busting-eleventy/),” some solutions I chose turned out to be not so great.

 Fast-forward to earlier this week---and my still all-too-"manual" approach to cache-busting both CSS and JS (especially the JS) at build time.